-Massachusetts See abov re Phase II Guidelines for.
-Restaurants (permitted to open.
-June 8, indoor table service June 22) Massachusetts COVID-19 Order No. 37 6/8/2020 Retail stores, restaurants providing seated food service prepared on-site (outdoor table service), short-term lodgings, limited organized youth and adult amateur sports activities and programs (no games or scrimmages), professional sports practice and training programs, non-close contact personal services, non-athletic instructional classes for youths in groups of smaller than 10, driving schools and flight schools, outdoor historical spaces, funeral homes, warehouses and distribution centers, golf facilities, other outdoor recreational facilities (e.g., pools, playgrounds, mini golf, go karts), post-secondary, technical and operational schools (for limited purpose of completion of degrees/programs), day camps (including sports and arts camps), public libraries No No No Yes - see next column Any Phase II enterprise authorized to open prior to this order has until June 15, 2020 to certify its compliance with any COVID-19 workplace safety rules issued pursuant to this order.
+Massachusetts COVID-19 Order No. 40 6/22/2020 Close-contact personal services and indoor table service at restaurants No No No Yes - see next column On June 19, 2020, the governor of Massachusetts issued COVID-19 Order No. 40 (effective June 22, 2020) ordering the commencement of step 2 of Phase II of Massachusetts's Re-Opening Plan, allowing the opening of (i) close-contact personal services and (ii) indoor table service at restaurants, which are subject to all rules, requirements etc. applicable to Phase II enterprises generally under the terms of COVID-19 Order No. 37 and any sector-specific rules.
+Updated Safety Standards and Checklists: Close Contact Personal Services Massachusetts See abo ve Updated Safety Standards and Checklists: Restaurants Massachusetts COVID-19 Order No. 37 6/8/2020 Retail stores, restaurants providing seated food service prepared on-site (outdoor table service), short-term lodgings, limited organized youth and adult amateur sports activities and programs (no games or scrimmages), professional sports practice and training programs, non-close contact personal services, non-athletic instructional classes for youths in groups of smaller than 10, driving schools and flight schools, outdoor historical spaces, funeral homes, warehouses and distribution centers, golf facilities, other outdoor recreational facilities (e.g., pools, playgrounds, mini golf, go karts), post-secondary, technical and operational schools (for limited purpose of completion of degrees/programs), day camps (including sports and arts camps) nublic libraries Νο Νο No Yes - see next column Any Phase II enterprise authorized to open prior to this order has until June 15, 2020 to certify its compliance with any COVID-19 workplace safety rules issued pursuant to this order.
 The Department of Labor Standards, the Department of Public Health, and municipal boards of health or authorized agents shall have general authority to implement and enforce this order.
 Violation of this order may result in a civil fine up to \$300/violation or injunction.
 The order specifically does not apply to child care programs.
 Close contact personal services and indoor table service at restaurants will be allowed pursuant to a subsequent Phase II Order.
 Reopening Massachusetts (Phase 2 guidelines for specific sectors) Massachusetts COVID-19 Order No. 38 6/8/2020 Businesses that involve gatherings in any confined indoor or outdoor space Yes No Yes Yes - see next column The order limits the gatherings of people to 10 people or less in any confined indoor or outdoor space, including but not limited to stadiums, arenas, concert halls. the order also bans outdoor organized athletic or recreational events that gather large numbers of people such as street festivals, road races, etc. This order does not prohibit gatherings of more than 10 people in an unenclosed, outdoor space such as a park, backyard, etc. Face coverings must be worn if going to be within 6 feet of other people.
 N/A